 Our right to roam the land here means that we take responsibility for it too.
 Because we love the land, we never want to cause any harm.
 We want our grandchildren to have this joy as well.

 Children here are taught sustainable – and safe – harvesting from a very young age.
 Why take more stinging nettles that you need?
-The idea is ludicrous.
 Take just the right amount, lagom.
-If you need more tomorrow, well then you can go back out for what you need.
-Personally, I always need an excuse for going back out!
-And I’ve noticed that my kids are naturally quite responsible, as if they understand their limitations inherently (okay, except when it comes to the wild blueberries, and then they are insatiable bottomless pits!)
+If you need more tomorrow, then come back tomorrow.
+Personally, I always appreciate an excuse to go back out!
+And I’ve noticed that my kids are naturally quite responsible, as if they understand their limitations inherently (okay, except when it comes to the wild blueberries, and then they are insatiable bottomless pits.)

 Both personally and with all Wyld endeavors, I stick to the Honorable Harvest guidelines, as discussed in this post.
 They are not hard laws, but principles that guided my ancestors and become reinforced in the everyday routines of living, working and being.